Securing your account

 Current OWASP recommendations include:

-- Password length of at least 10 characters
+- A password length of at least 10 characters

 - Using different cases, special characters, numbers, etc.